Empowering you to make positive lifelong decisions about your health

 Will I get a blood test?

 Dietitians do not take blood or interpret blood work.
-You are more than welcome to bring your blood test results from your referring doctor and Carla can work with you on the relevant areas.
+You are more than welcome to bring your blood test results from your referring doctor and our dietitians can work with you on the relevant areas.

 How many sessions do I need?